hoa-pham82/allure-report-action/README.md

-# Allure Report with history action
+# Allure Report with history action----

 Generates Allure Report with history.